aim-rsf/browseMetadata/README.md

 The 4 default domains are always included [0-3], appended on to any domain list given.

 ```
-ℹ Running domain_mapping in demo mode using package data files
+ℹ Running browseMetadata in demo mode using package data files
 ℹ Using the default look-up table in data/look-up.rda

 Enter your initials: RS